valixxx1/Brainfuck-compiler/README.md

 +7
  . . .
 ```
 and then interpretates it.
-I think it's a new way for Brainfuck compilers.
-In the file main.c there is the code of this compiler, so you can read it (I know that it's a very hard to read it :(  ).
+I think it's a new way for Brainfuck interpreters.
+In the file main.c there is the code of this interpreter, so you can read it (I know that it's a very hard to read it :(  ).